- Beautiful, well-appointed rooms with floor-to-ceiling windows

-The lobby of the Bowery Hotel is like a pair of pre-distressed jeans on a well-heeled hipster: Sure, the look is a bit contrived, but the pants are very flattering -- and damn if the overall effect isn't almost ... perfect.
+The lobby of the Bowery Hotel is like a pair of pre-distressed jeans on a well-heeled hipster: Sure, the look is a bit contrived, but the pants are very flattering -- and damn if the overall effect isn't almost, well, perfect.

-In fact, the Bowery tends to attract well-to-do guests in their thirties and forties who appreciate the curated decor and are savvy enough to know that the neighborhood is no longer synonymous with Skid Row.
+In fact, the Bowery tends to attract well-to-do guests in their 30s and 40s who appreciate the curated decor and are savvy enough to know that the neighborhood is no longer synonymous with Skid Row.
 On the other hand, they are no doubt attracted by its punk-rock and counterculture associations.
 After all, the Bowery (the neighborhood, not the hotel) was a stomping ground for Patti Smith, Joey Ramone, and William S. Burroughs.
-And even if the heyday of those movements are decades in the past, a few vestiges of the neighborhood's grittier days are still around: CBGB's, the temple of punk that was once across the street, is gone, but the homeless shelter next door is still there.
-That street cred probably helps draw in the celebrity crowd as well: Ashley Olsen, Blake Lively, and Rachel Bilson have all reportedly stayed at the hotel recently, and I shared an elevator with comedienne Sarah Silverman, who told me she always stays here when visiting from LA.
+The heyday of those movements are decades in the past -- for example, CBGB's, the temple of punk that was once nearby, is gone -- but a few vestiges of the neighborhood's grittier days are still around.
+That street cred only helps with the cool factor here, and the hotel continues to draw a celebrity crowd: Shailene Woodley, former couple Joshua Jackson and Diane Kruger, Lorde, Kesha, and Kanye West have all been spotted at the hotel.

 The rooms themselves are also a big draw.
-Bright, comfortable, and ultra-luxurious, they bring Old New York to life by way of wainscoted ceilings, par avion envelopes in the desk, and C.O.
-Bigelow bath products and Marvis toothpaste in the bathrooms.
+Bright, comfortable, and ultra-luxurious, they bring Old New York to life by way of wood-beam ceilings, white brick walls, star anchor plates, and marble bathrooms with C.O.
+Bigelow bath products and Marvis toothpaste.

-Given the glut of ultra-mod, glass-wrapped hipster hotels cropping up all over downtown Manhattan, including the new Cooper Square Hotel down the street, the nostalgic vibe here feels oddly refreshing and new.
-All in all, I'm tempted to call it an instant classic.
+Given the glut of ultra-mod, glass-wrapped hipster hotels cropping up all over downtown Manhattan, including the Standard, East Village down the street, the nostalgic vibe here feels oddly fresh -- and refreshing.

 The Bowery, the street the hotel is located on and named after, is a mile-long avenue in Lower Manhattan that was for much of the last century associated with the down-and-out: the homeless, the drug addicts, and the punk rockers who often fell into both those categories.
 But these days the Bowery looks more like SoHo than Skid Row.
-A Think coffee shop, trendy clothing boutiques, and hip eateries like the newly opened DBGB, the latest endeavor from renowned French chef Daniel Boulud, now dot this once-desolate street.
+Scene-y coffee shops, trendy clothing boutiques, and hip eateries now dot this once-desolate street.

-The area still has some edge and grit -- there's a homeless shelter next door to the hotel, for example -- but thanks to the active foot traffic, it feels safe even late at night.
+The area still has some edge and grit -- there's a homeless shelter down the street from the hotel, for example -- but thanks to the active foot traffic, it feels safe even late at night.
 In fact, it's the juxtaposition of the old and the new, the modern and the gritty, that makes the neighborhood what it is today, even if the purists still mourn the closure of CBGB's, the temple of punk that used to be just a few doors down.
-(There's now a John Varvatos store in its place.)

-Located on the edge of the East Village, and just two blocks south of the Cooper Square Hotel, the Bowery is within easy walking distance of the Lower East Side, SoHo, and Union Square -- an ideal base, in other words, for exploring Manhattan's vibrant downtown nightlife scene.
-And it's only a 10-minute walk to NYU.
+Located on the edge of the East Village, and just two blocks south of the Standard, East Village, the Bowery is within easy walking distance of the Lower East Side, SoHo, and Union Square -- an ideal base, in other words, for exploring Manhattan's vibrant downtown nightlife scene.

 The one downside to the location: It's a bit of a hike to the subway.
-The 6, B, D, F, and M lines are closest to the hotel (within a few minutes' walking distance), or you can walk 10 minutes north to Union Square to catch an additional seven lines.
+The F line (Second Avenue station) is the closest to the hotel, while the 6, B, D, F, and M lines (at Broadway-Lafayette station) are about an eight-minute walk.
+Guests could also walk 10 minutes north to Union Square to catch additional lines.

 Bright, immaculate, and beautifully appointed, these rooms are virtually flawless.